Hubble's law: Lemaître's equation

 In 1927, two years before Hubble published his own article, the Belgian priest and astronomer Georges Lemaître was the first to publish research deriving what is now known as Hubble's law.
 According to the Canadian astronomer Sidney van den Bergh, "the 1927 discovery of the expansion of the universe by Lemaître was published in French in a low-impact journal.
 In the 1931 high-impact English translation of this article, a critical equation was changed by omitting reference to what is now known as the Hubble constant."
 It is now known that the alterations in the translated paper were carried out by Lemaître himself.

 Shape of the universe

 Before the advent of modern cosmology, there was considerable talk about the size and shape of the universe.
 In 1920, the Shapley–Curtis debate took place between Harlow Shapley and Heber D. Curtis over this issue.
 Shapley argued for a small universe the size of the Milky Way galaxy, and Curtis argued that the universe was much larger.
-The issue was resolved in the coming decade with Hubble's improved observations.
+The issue was resolved in the following decade with Hubble's improved observations.